 Should You Diet on Vacation?
 How to Avoid Unwanted Weight Gain

 What about food?

 Most people see vacation as an opportunity to eat whatever they want whenever they want.
-Especially in an all you can eat buffet.
+Especially in the all you can eat buffets.

 After all, you are on vacation right?

 As you could imagine, there are problems with this approach.

 Splurging on whatever foods and drinks you desire is a surefire way to gain unwanted weight.

 These extra pounds can be very difficult to lose.
 Especially since you may start to do equally unhealthy things to try to lose it such as drastically cutting calories.

 With that said, you probably should not diet while you are on vacation.
 Forcing yourself to be strict with your food will only lead to feelings of deprivation and resentment.

 Is it possible to avoid weight gain while still enjoying good food?